-As at 31 December 2023 total loans receivable is allocated to Stage 1 (31 December 2022: approximately 90% is allocated to Stage 1, the remaining balances are allocated to Stage 2.) as there was no increase in credit risk of the financial instruments since initial recognition.
+As at 31 December 2024 total loans receivable is allocated to Stage 1 (31 December 2023: 100% is allocated to Stage 1) as there was no increase in credit risk of the financial instruments since initial recognition.

-As at 31 December 2023, approximately 40% (31 December 2022: approximately 35%) of trade and other receivables are allocated to Stage 3 as they are overdue more than 90 days.
+As at 31 December 2024, approximately 40% (31 December 2023: approximately 40%) of trade and other receivables are allocated to Stage 3 as they are overdue more than 90 days.
 Such trade receivables are mostly related to rental income receivable from related party entities, that have history of past due payments and non-performance.